tokio-rs/website/content/docs/going-deeper/core-low-level.md

 impl<'a> Write for &'a TcpStream
 ```

-In accordance with the two properties above, these implementations are quite
+In accordance with the two properties mentioned above, these implementations are
-different than their standard library counterparts.
-Principally they are all
+quite different than their standard library counterparts.
+They are all
-*non-blocking* in that they will never block the current thread waiting for data
+*non-blocking*; rather than blocking the current thread for data to arrive or
-to arrive.
+for there to be room to write, they will return `WouldBlock`.

 The second property though is a little more subtle.
 It transitively implies that
-**all I/O objects can only be used on a future's task**.
-With this behavior
+**all Tokio I/O objects can only be used within the context of a task**, which
+generally means within `poll`-like methods.
+(This task context is tracked
+implicitly using thread-local storage; see the [section on tasks](../tasks) for
-though we can get ergonomic and efficient management of blocking the current
+more detail.)
+With this property, though, we can get ergonomic and efficient
-task waiting for I/O to complete.
+management of "blocking" the current *task* waiting for I/O to complete.
+In
+other words, we get a lightweight threading model.

 Recall in the [futures model]({{< relref "futures-model.md" >}}) section we
 learned that whenever a future returns `NotReady` it will schedule the current
 task to receive a notification when it would otherwise become ready.
-I/O
+Basic I/O
-performs exactly the same way.
-Let's take a look at an example:
+operations in Tokio work in a similar way.
+For example:

 ```rust,ignore
 let mut buf = [0; 128];